-Compact Pull to Lock
+Compact Composite Pull to Lock

 - 3/16" Allen Wrench - 1.
-Loosen, but do not remove, the Allen screws in the wheel lock clamp.
+Loosen the Allen screws in the wheel lock clamp.
 See Figure 10-2. - 2.
 Adjust the position of the wheel lock clamp on the frame so the wheel stop embeds at least 3/16" into the tire when engaged in the locked position. - 3.
 Securely tighten the two Allen screws that secure the wheel lock clamp to the frame.